5 Min Read

 Unfortunately, our media exposure has only made this a more and more difficult battle for men.
 Advertisements by Carl's Jr., Victoria Secret, and car and beer makers, all use scantily clad women in sexually provocative poses to sell their products (are we buying the car, the girl, or does the girl come with the car?) contribute to why men look at other women.

-When we get married or in a committed relationship we need to stop being a man who looks at other women.
+When we get married or are in a committed relationship, we need to stop being a man who looks at other women.
 If we don't, this “habit” can cause us a lot of problems, just as you’ve described.

 I've worked with many men who've had big conflict in their relationships because they look at other women.
 One guy's wife called it his "ogling."
 I've seen guys struggle with this (and their partner attack them for it) in the most unexpected places, too -- noticing a woman in the church parking lot, in a cross walk while sitting at a stop light, a woman jogging on the side of the road as you drive past.
 All are opportunities for men to let their eyes wander.

 Here are some suggestions on how to stop looking at other women: